-A) Formulates and recommends to the President, the Secretary of State, Members of Congress policies and programs to carry out the public diplomacy functions vested in the State Department, Broadcasting Board of Governors, and other government entities.
+A) Formulates and recommends to the President, the Secretary of State, Members of Congress policies and programs to carry out the public diplomacy functions vested in the State Department, Broadcasting Board of Governors (now U.S. Agency for Global Media), and other government entities.

 B) Appraises the effectiveness of the public diplomacy policies and programs carried out by government agencies.

 C) Submits reports to the Congress, the President, and the Secretary of State on public diplomacy programs and activities, as outlined in 22 U.S.C. § 1469, including the Comprehensive Annual Report on Public Diplomacy and International Broadcasting Activities.